1518872279/The-Big-Boat/Assets/README.md

    - Assign the WaterSimulation to the "Water Surface" field
    - Set "Use Dynamic Water Surface" to true
    - Set the "Boundary Layer Mask" to include only the "BoxBoundary" layer
+   - Configure the "Direction Control" settings for boat orientation
+   - Set the "Stability Monitoring" parameters to control game-over conditions

+4. In the **GameManager** component:
+   - Assign the GazingBox, Boat, and WaterSurface
+   - Set up UI references including the optional tilt timer text
+   - Add appropriate sound effects for balance warnings and critical tilt warnings

 ## Component Details